MCU-Wide Timing Side Channels and Their Detection

 \section{Abstract}

 Microarchitectural timing side channels have been thoroughly investigated as a security threat in hardware designs featuring shared buffers (e.g., caches) and/or parallelism between attacker and victim task execution.
-Contradicting common intuitions, recent activities demonstrate, however, that this threat is real also in microcontroller SoCs without such features.
+However, contradicting common intuitions, recent activities demonstrate that this threat is real even in microcontroller SoCs without such features.
 In this paper, we describe SoC-wide timing side channels previously neglected by security analysis and present a new formal method to close this gap.
-In a case study with the RISC-V Pulpissimo SoC platform, our method found a vulnerability to a so far unknown attack variant that allows an attacker to obtain information about a victim's memory access behavior.
-After implementing a conservative fix, we were able to verify that the SoC is now secure w.r.t.\ timing side channels.
+In a case study on the RISC-V Pulpissimo SoC, our method detected a vulnerability to a previously unknown attack variant that allows an attacker to obtain information about a victim's memory access behavior.
+After implementing a conservative fix, we were able to verify that the SoC is now secure w.r.t.\ the considered class of timing side channels.